 Acceptable Use Policy

-You may process transactions using the Service for your own internal use or on behalf of your customers.
+You may process transactions using the Service for your own internal use or on behalf of your paying customers who use your recruiting system, unless otherwise prohibited by the Terms of Service or this policy.

 You warrant that, for each transaction subject to the European GDPR, the data owner has consented to such processing (which may have been obtained by your customer or another party), and you will not knowingly process any data that belongs to a person of less than adult legal age.
 You may not send data to the Services for vendor-specific geocoding that does not comply with that vendor's terms of service and acceptable use policies.